in49-380/VORIQ/README.md

 ## Project Description

-**WarenKontrol** is an independent platform designed to provide users with objective, data-driven insights about products listed on e-commerce sites, car dealerships, manufacturers' websites, and more.
+**WarenKontrol** is an independent, non-commercial platform designed to provide users with objective, data-driven insights about products listed on e-commerce sites, car dealerships, manufacturers' websites, and more — strictly based on publicly available information.

-The service operates on-demand: a user submits a request for a specific product or source, and receives a comprehensive, analytically processed report based on publicly available information such as reviews, ratings, mentions, technical specifications, and more.
+The service operates on-demand: a user voluntarily submits a request for a specific product (e.g., by providing a link), and receives an analytically processed report based on open data sources such as reviews, ratings, public forum mentions, and technical specifications.

-We collect and analyze open data to generate a statistically grounded product profile, stripped of marketing bias.

 Users receive: